openvinotoolkit/model_server/docs/text_handling.md

 We included in the model server a built-in extension for [SentencepieceTokenizer](https://github.com/openvinotoolkit/openvino_contrib/tree/master/modules/custom_operations) layer from TensorFlow.
 The extension is capable of converting 1D U8 OpenVINO tensor into appropriate format for [SentencepieceTokenizer].
 OVMS is able to detect such layer and create 1D U8 tensor out of KServe/TensorflowServing API strings automatically.

 A demonstration of such use case is in the MUSE model which can be imported directly but the models server.
-The client can send the text data withtout any preprocessing and take advantage of much faster execution time.
+The client can send the text data without any preprocessing and take advantage of much faster execution time.
 Check the [MUSE demo](../demos/universal-sentence-encoder/README.md).